joey-qytyku/OS-90-fixed/docs/Old/IO.md

 ## Fullscreen Video Mode Switching

 If a program switches video mode, the BIOS routine for that purpose must be called.
 The only issue is with this is how we go back to the original one, since DOS programs will assume the 80x25 mode.

+This can be in the control of the DC.

 Local video mode table?